Best Practices when Building a Databoard

 For example, if you have an Advanced Table that shows "Impressions by Campaign," "Keywords by Campaign," "Reach by Campaign," and "Clicks by Campaign," you can name the columns "Impressions," "Keywords," "Reach," and "Clicks" in an effort to be clear and concise.
 In this example, the Datablock title should be “Campaign Overview” or “Campaign Performance” to make it clear that you are viewing Campaign Metrics.

 Selecting the right Date Ranges is imperative to ensure this Databoard is going to be valuable for the end user.
 We recommend adding 4-5 Date Ranges per Datablock, if possible.

-The top 5 Date Ranges Agencies use in Databox (when applicable) are Month to Date, Quarter to Date, Year to Date, Last Month, and Last 30 Days (Month to Date is typically selected as the Primary Date Range).
+The most popular Date Ranges are "Month to Date," "Quarter to Date," "Year to Date," "Last Month," and "Last 30 Days."
 This gives a good variety of high level and granular views of the data.

 - Are all of the Date Ranges you’d expect to see in the Master Date Range Switcher showing up?